 In recent years great improvements have been made to the Spanish road network.
-La crisis has bought some projects to standstill, however, generally the motorways are in good condition and fairly uncongested away from the major cities.
+La crisis has bought some projects to a standstill, however, generally, the motorways are in good condition and fairly uncongested away from the major cities.
 To check road and driving conditions visit the DGT website or tune into local radio stations.
 For Granada try Canal Sur Radio.

 Most Spanish roads, and all roads in Granada Province, are toll-free.
 However, large sections of motorway are tolled, and they are not cheap, but you can generally find an alternative free route.
 Do be aware that there will be more congestion on free roads.

-Toll road numbers are prefixed with the letters AP and toll free roads with the letter E. You can check the routes that require toll payment on the ASETA website.
+Toll road numbers are prefixed with the letters AP and toll-free roads with the letter E. You can check the routes that require toll payment on the ASETA website.

-Tolls are paid on the road in cash, by credit card or via an electronic payment system Telepeaje which requires installation of a transmitting device in the car which can be bought from banks and petrol stations.
+Tolls are paid on the road in cash, by credit card or via an electronic payment system Telepeaje which requires the installation of a transmitting device in the car which can be bought from banks and petrol stations.

 There are many services areas along the Spanish motorways selling unleaded sin plomo 98 or Eurosuper 95.
 Diesel is known as gasoleo.

 Be aware that there is a difference between Zona de Servicio (this will take you off the motorway to an area where you will find services such as restaurants, hotels, shops, petrol stations – gasolinera) and regular motorway Service Stations.
-A good rule of thumb, unless you are running on empty, is stop for a fill-up only when you can actually see the gasolinera from the road.
+A good rule of thumb, unless you are running on empty, is to stop for a fill-up only when you can actually see the gasolinera from the road.

 To check the location of petrol stations on Spanish roads and get information on fuel prices visit this Government site.